The Essentials of Circulating Supply in Crypto

 What Is Circulating Supply?

 The circulating supply refers to the number of cryptocurrency coins or tokens available for public trading at a given time.
-Unlike the total supply, which includes coins held in reserve or not yet in circulation, circulating supply focuses only on those coins that can be actively bought or sold on exchanges.
+Unlike the total supply, which includes coins held in reserve or not yet in circulation, the circulating supply focuses only on those coins that can be actively bought or sold on exchanges.

 How to Calculate the Circulating Supply?